Buying or Selling? Test for Radon!

 Typically, the year average of radon levels in basements is double the radon levels on the main floors of homes where residents spend most of their time.
 Thus, long-term, year-long measurements provide a more accurate estimate of radon exposure and lung cancer risks.
 However, we recognize the time constraints of real estate transactions, and recommend that at least two-day, closed condition radon tests are conducted.

-The seller must inform the buyer of any known unsafe levels of radon in Wisconsin.
+In Wisconsin, the seller must inform the buyer of any known unsafe levels of radon.

 Certified individuals in a Radon Proficiency Program for Residential Measurement should be used for radon testing in real estate transfers.
 The U.S. EPA recommends mitigating (fixing) radon at levels of 4 pico Curies per Liter (pCi/L) or greater.

 Fixing or mitigating a radon problem usually isn’t hard!
 While both home buyers and sellers in Wisconsin are free to negotiate and respond as they choose, it is ultimately up to the buyer to decide what is an acceptable level of radon risk in the home.